The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Main results

 \subsection{Gradient flow calibrations for regular networks}

-In fact, in the planar case the existence of a classical solution to mean curvature flow -- in the sense of a smooth evolution of curves meeting at triple junctions with the correct contact angle, see Definition~\ref{DefinitionStrongSolution} -- entails the existence of a calibration for the gradient flow: \begin{proposition} Let $d=2$ and $P \in \mathbb{N}$, $P\geq 2$.
-Let $(\bar{\Omega}_1(t),\ldots,\bar{\Omega}_P(t))_{t\in[0,T)}$ be a smooth solution to multiphase mean curvature flow in the sense of Definition~\ref{DefinitionStrongSolution}.
-Then there exists a gradient flow calibration in the sense of Definition~\ref{DefinitionCalibrationGradientFlow}. \end{proposition}
+In view of Proposition~\ref{PropositionUniquenessConditional} above, the question of weak-strong uniqueness for BV solutions of multiphase mean curvature flow is reduced to the task of constructing a gradient flow calibration and a family of transported weights.
+As it turns out, in the planar case the existence of a classical solution to mean curvature flow --- in the sense of a smooth evolution of curves meeting at triple junctions with the correct contact angle, see Definition~\ref{DefinitionStrongSolution} --- entails the existence of a calibration for the gradient flow: \begin{theorem} Let $d=2$ and $P \in \mathbb{N}$, $P\geq 2$.
+Let $(\bar{\Omega}_1,\ldots,\bar{\Omega}_P)$ be a strong solution to multiphase mean curvature flow on~$[0,T]$ in the sense of Definition~\ref{DefinitionStrongSolution}.
+Then there exists an associated gradient flow calibration on~$[0,T]$ in the sense of Definition~\ref{DefinitionCalibrationGradientFlow}. \end{theorem}